Rexcrazy804/Zaphkiel/README.md

 `pkgs.symlinkJoin` :D

-I also extend my gratitude to [notAShelf](https://github.com/NotAShelf) for being the inspiration for this readme
+I also extend my gratitude to [notAShelf](https://github.com/NotAShelf) for being the inspiration for this readme and for the developing the hjem nixos module

 I have the thank both the AnAnimeGameLauncher and Hyprland discord communities for all the help I've received and continue to receive.